 The Morakniv Companion comes with a plain, simple color-matching sheath.
 You can choose between nine colors.
 The sheath is a nice secure fit and it makes a satisfying click when holstering the knife.
 It has a belt clip so that the knife can be attached to your rucksack or belt.

 The sheath has a drainage hole at the bottom and it features a thumb ramp on the corner of the sheath.
 You can push off it with your thumb to disengage the knife from the sheath.
 Overall it is a decent sheath taking into account the low price.

 The Morakniv Companion can compete with much more expensive knives, especially when one uses a knife for which it is made: cutting.
-Even as a cheap survival knife, the mora companion is a good option.
-The Morakniv Companion is fit for most outdoor tasks and it is an ideal secondary hunting knife.
-It is excellent for skinning and filleting.
+The Morakniv Companion is also very versatile it can be used for various outdoor tasks and it is an ideal secondary hunting knife.
+It is also a fine knife for and filleting.

 The Morakniv Companion has outstanding quality and it comes razor sharp out of the box.
 The quality and price point of the Morakniv is hard to beat, for this price point, you are getting an excellent all-around knife, from a legendary Scandinavian knife maker.
 It is easy to see why they are so popular.

 There are a wide range of colors available, I went with the orange one myself.
 The quality stainless steel blade with the historic Scandi grind is really sharp and holds an edge longer.
-The plastic sheath supplied is of not made of the greatest material out there but it is well designed and a decent sheath considering the price.
+The plastic sheath is not made of the greatest material out there but it is well designed and durable.

 I am very impressed that such a quality knife comes for such a cheap price.
 I highly recommend picking one up if you are looking for a cheap but great heavy-duty outdoors knife or you might be looking for a cheap secondary knife.
 The price is practically a steal considering how well this knife is put together.